 I’ve painted a pretty rosy picture here, but there are a few things you should be aware of, if you are going to make the move to a push reel mower.

 – Find a mower that cuts up to 3 inches or more.
-I moved from a Brill push reel mower to the new Fiskars reel mower (seen to the right), which allows you to cut up to 4 inches.
+I moved from a Brill push reel mower to the new Fiskars reel mower (seen below), which allows you to cut up to 4 inches.
 The Brill, and many other reel mowers only let you cut up to 2 inches max.
 I like to grow my grass longer so that I don’t have to water it as much.
 It’s much healthier for your lawn.

 – You can’t let the grass get too long, particularly if yours cuts up to a short max length.
 Otherwise it becomes difficult to mow.
 I’ve also heard that some weeds and very hardy grass varieties are very difficult to mow with a push reel.
 It’s something to be aware of.
 You may want to test out a neighbors push reel on your grass before buying (if their blades are sharp).